AI decision infrastructure: how the record gets built.

 Every comparison persists to a Postgres trend table (eval_runs).
 The system supports founder judgment today, design-partner judgment once contracted, and outcome-signal judgment once those exist.

-4 distinct vendors across five roles — Anthropic, OpenAI, Google, DeepSeek.
+4 distinct vendors across five roles: Anthropic, OpenAI, Google, xAI.
 The cleanest possible expression of we route to the best frontier model per role, regardless of provider.

 - Decisive eval win.
 If the candidate wins 3 of 4 or 4 of 4 representative scenarios on quality, we ship the upgrade.
-The strategist gain (gemini-3.1-pro-preview, 3-1) and the contrarian gain (deepseek-r1, 4-0) both met this bar.
+A strategist upgrade cleared this bar (3-1), but we later reverted to the stable gemini-2.5-pro pin when the winning preview model proved unreliable in production.
+Eval wins ship; reliability can override.

 - Methodology integrity overrides results.
 We discovered mid-eval that prompt-comparison runs with independent reasoners produced false-divergence signals (chairman v1 vs v2 appeared to diverge on one scenario).
 We fixed the methodology (shared-reasoner orchestrator) before drawing conclusions.
 Both versions were equivalent under clean isolation.